 “Number Seven, take these prisoners away,” Dr. Murrow instructed.

-Number Seven demonstrated her lethal strength as she grabbed a solider by the head and twisted it sharply to the right.
-Admiral Ross was right, Patrick thought as he grabbed the other phaser and pointed it at another solider.
+Number Seven demonstrated her lethal strength as she grabbed a soldier by the head and twisted it sharply to the right.
+Admiral Ross was right, Patrick thought as he grabbed the other phaser and pointed it at another soldier.

 Between the young woman’s kicks and well-coordinated phaser fire, all of the Jem’Hadar soldiers were disposed of.
 Once they were finished, Number Seven nodded toward the away team, “You must be Captain Ingrum and Lieutenant Tyler.
 Follow me, please.”

 “I’m taking you to Roslyn’s holding cell,” Number Seven replied.